How to Pare Down Your Home Library and Uncover the Books You Love

 5. Your books don't define who you are.

-You might think that having lots of classics on your shelves shows that you are well-read, or that beautiful travel books or cutting-edge science books show that you are sophisticated, adventurous, or super-smart.
+You might think that having lots of classics on your shelves shows that you're well-read, or that beautiful travel books or cutting-edge science books show that you're sophisticated, adventurous, or super-smart.
 Do read these books if they interest you, but it's your lively, intelligent conversation that will display these attributes, not the books sitting on your shelf.

 Of course some books will have a profound impact on you.
-A few are so rich that they will continue to provide knowledge, guidance, or support for a long while, or even forever (for me that includes the Bible and a handful of books by C. S. Lewis).
+A few are so rich that they'll continue to provide knowledge, guidance, or support for a long while, or even forever (for me that includes the Bible and a handful of books by C. S. Lewis).

-The books that we have read and studied in the past have shaped who we are, and how we think and act in the world today.
-They are part of our memories and experiences.
+The books we've read and studied in the past have shaped who we are, and how we think and act in the world today.
+They're part of our memories and experiences.
 But the benefits we gained came from the act of reading, not the act of owning.

 Decluttering books won't diminish us at all.